-We are also sure that your esteemed channel is aware of the existence of a statutory law, the Places of Worship Act, 1991?
-Though widely debated, the law was passed by Parliament in the wake of the wanton destruction of the Babri Masjoid on December 6, 1992 and the shrill demand for "takeover of the Mosques at Varanasi and Mathura.
+We would also like to point out that neither the anchor nor the participants shed any light on existence of a statutory law, the Places of Worship Act, 1991.
+Though widely debated, the law was passed by Parliament in the wake of the wanton destruction of the Babri Masjid on December 6, 1992 and the shrill demand for "takeover of the Mosques at Varanasi and Mathura.
 It has been aptly described as "An Act to prohibit conversion of any place of worship and to provide for the maintenance of the religious character of any place of worship as it existed on the 15th day of August 1947, and for matters connected therewith or incidental thereto."

-Neither the anchor of the show nor any participant made reference throughout the debate of the existence on the statute books, of this law.
+Neither the anchor of the show nor any participant made reference throughout the debate of the existence on the statute books, of this law to provide an unbiased and complete overview of the legal issues in question.